Alex-M-Yordanov/ScraperProject/README.md

   ####  Note:
    The results shows will only be smartphones as that is the purpose of the site.
 If nothing shows up on an a column, that mean that, with this search input, the cooresponding site is not showing any smartphone products of its first page.
   #### Note:
    After multiple searches, if the column for Emag.bg is empty, this may be caused by Cloudfare's defence.
-You need to go to the site and show that you are not a bot.
+You need to go to the site and show that you are not a bot.<br>
 * The "Sort by price" button sorts each column by the price of the item in ascending order.
 Any following presses of the button will just switch the sorting order.
 * At the bottom, there is a button "About", that when pressed shows information about the Cloudfare problem and that the currency used is Bulgarian lev.